Anna's Quest: Gameplay

 Tools icon: subtitles, hotspot indicator, achievement notice, minigame skip button and open inventory by clicking.

 Monitor icon: fullscreen, window size, additional animations, brightness and HD cutscenes.

 Sounds icon: voices volume, music volume, effects volume, cinematic volume, global volume and mute.

 Controls icon: reprogramming of mouse and keyboard keys are available.

 Language (text and dialogue): English, Spanish, French, Italian, Russian and German.

 Bonus has pictures, movies, achievements and credits.

 Main menu is accessed by the ESC key during gameplay.

 Inventory is seen by use of I key or mouse scroll button.
 Inventory items can be combined.

 The inventory book has suitcase tab for inventory, disk for quick save, gear for settings and house for main menu.

-Active spots are shown by pressing the spacebar or the mouse wheel.
+Active spots are shown by pressing the space bar or the mouse wheel.

 Left click does the action.
 Right click gives a description.

 Left click on dialogues skips it.

 To save a game, select a frame and click the save button.
 There is an auto save and quick save.
 The saved games can be deleted or overwritten.

 Load game is also in the same page as save game.